 Visit Pickering Castle

-Explore the Beck Isle Museum in Pickering
+Explore the Beck Isle Museum Pickering

 At the Beck Isle Museum, you’ll get to understand what life in Yorkshire was like over the last 200 years.
 The museum is located in a Grade II listed building and has 27 themed rooms and outdoor areas that explain how different life was in Picking and Yorkshire in years gone by.
-There are recreated scenes of dairies, blacksmiths forges, printers, a hardware store and a barbers shop.
+There are recreated scenes of dairies, blacksmiths forges, printers, a hardware store, and a barbers shop.
 You’ll even find a Victorian pub here too!
 The printer rooms contain a 160-year-old printing press that was used by a local print firm and that still operates today!

 You’ll also find a display of local photographs – more than 7,000 of them from Sydney Smith, who made his home here between 1920 and 1960 and be able to track fashions and lifestyles in the local area from that time.

 The Beck Isle Museum is open usually from the end of March until the end of October from 1000- 1700.
-Check the Beck Isle Museum Website for latest opening times and entry prices.
+Check the Beck Isle Museum Website for the latest opening times and entry prices.

 Visit Newbridge Park

 Located just behind Pickering Castle is a restored area of woodland called Newbridge Park.
-In a 100% volunteer-run series of projects, this once neglected woodland has been converted to include picnic areas, footpaths and bike trails.
-Native tree species are being reintroduced and a long term woodland management plan is being developed.
+In a 100% volunteer-run series of projects, this once neglected woodland has been converted to include picnic areas, footpaths, and bike trails.
+Native tree species are being reintroduced and a long-term woodland management plan is being developed.

-Take the North York Moors Railway
+Take the North York Moors Railway from Pickering

 Tickets allow for hopping on and off (in the same direction), to explore stations along the way.
 Special services throughout the season allow for dining in the Pullman Car, afternoon teas, Murder Mystery trips on the NYMR ad special Christmas Trains.
 Find out more on the NYMR site.
 This is a fabulous, fabulous trip and perfect for all ages.
 Be sure to stop off at Goathland and explore and for a superb return trip to Whitby, take the equally fabulously routed number 840 bus from Pickering to Whitby, it is a glorious ride.